stackforge-attic/cookbook-monasca-thresh/README.md

-mon_thresh Cookbook
+monasca_thresh Cookbook
 ===================
-This cookbook sets up a mon-thresh which runs under storm.
+This cookbook sets up a monasca-thresh which runs under storm.
 It is assumed this cookbook is installed on the storm nimbus node.

 Requirements
 ------------